 Source: Lower Colorado River Authority.

 LCRA collected a composite sample of algae and water material and sent it to GreenWater Laboratories, located in Palatka, Florida.
 LCRA’s assessment of the site gave no visual indication of a planktonic bloom or cyanobacterial bloom (Figure B.3-2).
 Beginning February 11, 2021, central Texas experienced a winter event causing temperatures to range from 3 to -17 °C (37 to 0 °F) for 8 days prior to the death of C1.
 Due to the time of year (winter), the unusual circumstances of the winter event, and the lack of any visible evidence of a bloom, LCRA and the pet owner cooperated to order a necropsy of C1.
 The necropsy was performed by Texas A&M Veterinary Medical Diagnostic Laboratory in College Station, Texas, on February 24, 2021.
 Several tests were ordered, including botulism A, B, and C; drug screen; and a pesticide screen.
 Stomach content was tested for saxitoxin, cylindrospermopsin, microcystin, and anatoxin-a (ATX).
 Additionally, digestive tissues (jejunum, duodenum, and stomach content fluid) were sent to Dr. Schonna Manning’s laboratory at the University of Texas at Austin, for HPLC-MS analysis of the anatoxin-a congener dihydroanatoxin-a (dhATX).
-Results showed that trace amounts of anatoxin-a were present in the stomach of C1, while high levels of the congener, dhATX, were detected in the stomach content (average of 974.88 ng/g dry weight, n=2).
-High levels of dhATX were also detected in the duodenum tissue (average of 2316.29 ng/g dry weight, n=2) and jejunum tissue (average of 1339.09 ng/g dry weight, n=2).
+Results showed that trace amounts of anatoxin-a were present in the stomach of C1, while high levels of the congener, dhATX, were found in multiple digestive tissues, including duodenum tissues (average of 10.51 ng/g DW, n = 2), jejunum tissue (average of 6.076 ng/g DW, n = 2), and from mixed stomach content (average of 974.88 ng/g DW, n = 2).

 Figure B.3- 2.
 Photos taken on February 22, 2021, from the initial site on Lake Travis where C1 died on February 20, 2021.
 There were no visual signs, smells, or other evidence of a planktonic or cyanobacterial bloom at the time these photos were taken.